Android: our commitment to the GDPR for enterprise and education deployments

 Services for which Google is a Data Processor

-- For managed Google Play and the Android Management API, Google acts as a data processor.
-A data processing agreement has been added for these products.
+A data processing agreement exists for the products above in which Google acts as a data processor.
 Strong data protection commitments between service providers and customers are fundamental to compliance.
-Our data processing agreement for managed Google Play, specifically written with GDPR in mind, clearly articulate our privacy commitments to customers.
+Our data processing agreement for managed Google Play, specifically written with GDPR in mind, clearly articulates our privacy commitments to customers.

 Data export: The GDPR includes certain requirements for the export of personal data.
 Managed Google Play and the Android Management API provide organizations with access to the data they provide via these services at any time via their APIs.
 Apps and services provided by Google as a data controller support data portability for end users directly where required.